activebridge/activebridge.github.io/_posts/2020-06-25-easy-way-to-speed-up-your-rails-app-with-active-record.md

 background: easy-way-to-speed-up-your-rails-app-with-active-record-back
 category: engineering
 date: "2020-06-25"
-description: How to Optimize Performance in Rails.
-Active Record Tips
 layout: post
 post-id: easy-way-to-speed-up-your-rails-app-with-active-record
-title: Easy Way to Speed Up Your Rails App with Active Record
+post-title: "Easy Way to Speed Up Your Rails App with Active Record"
 time-to-read: 5 min
 scripts: [post]

+author-url: ""
+article-body: ""
+date-modified: "2020-06-25"
+description: "It allows us to create scalable and highly performance applications.
+This technology has many advantages, you
+              can see more"
+title: "How to Optimize Performance in Rails.
+Active Record Tips"
 ---

 The technology I work with is **Ruby on Rails**.
 It allows us to create scalable and highly performance applications.
 This technology has many advantages, you can see more[ here](https://activebridge.org/blog/node-js-vs-ruby-on-rails).
 However, in the Ruby community developers share different performance issues.
 Some programmers refer to slow Rails performance.
 I wouldn't agree.
 There are many factors affecting the performance of your web application.
 Some are environmental, some are related with your code, while some others are related with your skills.